 Builders must remove all construction debris and litter on building sites in a timely manner.
 Failure to comply will result in a clean-up bill being charged to the lot.
 Supply of construction waste bins by the builder and/or purchaser is mandatory.
-Construction bins MUST be emptied regularly to ensure debris is well contained within the bin.
 All bins should be protected by tarps or other means to ensure debris is not dispersed throughout the subdivision.
 Any general clean-up implemented by the developer will be invoiced to the builder.